scrabbletank/farhome-rules/rulesdoc.md

 **Chain:** A metal chain 10 ft long.
 Attempting to break the chain uses 7 Superior dice for the Strength save.

 #### Snare
 Contains everything needed to make a simple snare trap.
 The snare takes 5 minutes to set up and covers a single tile, making a raw Dexterity or Intelligence roll to determine how well it's hidden.
-A creature attempting to see the trap makes a Survival or Perception check against your roll, seeing the trap on success.
+A creature attempting to see the trap makes a Survival or Perception challenge against your roll, seeing the trap on success.

 When triggered by a large or smaller creature they are grappled and knocked prone.
 The creature or an ally can spend 5 AP to cut the snare, freeing them and destroying the trap.